BNoteris/Card-recognition/README.md

 Fixed Image.ipynb contains tests and demonstrations of the functions to make them work on a fixed image

-Camera image.ipynb contains also the tests and demonstration but for the live camera.
+Camera image.ipynb contains also the tests and demonstration but for the live camera

 Prompt_logs.md contains all the logs made with Chatgpt